 Anything that might trip me up?

-Using a scale will give you the best results that are most like the ones I got.
+Using a kitchen scale will give you the best results that are most like the ones I got.
 If you are scooping/sweeping or packing your cups with flour, your results could differ a lot from the written recipe.

 What Makes These Chocolate Cookies Thick and Soft?